getsentry/sentry.engineering/data/blog/session-replay-sdk-bundle-size-optimizations.md

 - Avoid unnecessary cloning of objects or arrays [getsentry/rrweb#125](https://github.com/getsentry/rrweb/pull/125)
 - Avoid cloning events to add timestamp [getsentry/rrweb#124](https://github.com/getsentry/rrweb/pull/124)

-## Remove unused code in Session Replay
+## Removed unused code in Session Replay

 In addition to rrweb, we also identified & removed some unused code in Session Replay itself:

 - Clean up some logs and internal checks [getsentry/sentry-javascript#9392](https://github.com/getsentry/sentry-javascript/pull/9392), [getsentry/sentry-javascript#9391](https://github.com/getsentry/sentry-javascript/pull/9391)
 - Remove unused function [getsentry/sentry-javascript#9393](https://github.com/getsentry/sentry-javascript/pull/9393)

-## Update library used for compression
+## Updated library used for compression

 We used to compress replay payloads with [pako](https://github.com/nodeca/pako), which, while it worked well enough, turned out to be a rather large (bundle-size wise) library for compression.
 We switched over to use [fflate](https://github.com/101arrowz/fflate) in [getsentry/sentry-javascript#9436](https://github.com/getsentry/sentry-javascript/pull/9436) instead, which reduced bundle size by a few KB.

-## Allow to host compression worker
+## Allowed to host compression worker

 We use a web worker to compress Session Replay recording data.
 This helps to send less data over the network, and reduces the performance overhead for users of the SDK.